Dark Skies Cornwall

 DarkSky International, formerly known as the International Dark-Sky Association (IDA), was founded in 2001 to encourage communities, parks and protected areas around the world to preserve and protect dark sites through responsible lighting policies and public education.
 DarkSky International offers five types of designation from communities which are legally organised cities and towns that adopt quality outdoor lighting ordinances to Sanctuaries which are the most remote (and often darkest) places in the world.
 Their conservation state is most fragile.

-Cornwall has successfully designated two International Dark Sky Parks, which are Sections of Cornwall AONB.
-The parks are publicly – or privately owned spaces protected for natural conservation that implement good outdoor lighting and provide dark sky programmes for visitors.
+Cornwall has successfully designated two International Dark Sky Places, which are Sections of Cornwall National Landscape.
+The parks are publicly or privately owned spaces protected for natural conservation that implement good outdoor lighting and provide dark sky programmes for visitors.

 Aims - Goals & Objectives